dfalster/CaseForOpenTraitData/README.md

 - Make your own data and code fully open.
 - Only work with open datasets.
 - Lobby for open data.
-- Lobby for proper recognition of data reuse via citation pathways, e.g. by including references in the main paper or via indexing of supplemnetary materials.
+- Lobby for proper recognition of data reuse via citation pathways, e.g. by including references in the main paper or via indexing of supplementary materials.
 - Recognise open data contributions during recruitment, grant and paper evaluation.
 - Enforce guidelines on data archiving where they exist.